 Review expenses you paid for your loved one

 If you provided financial support for your loved one, add up the medical or living expenses you paid out of pocket.
-Your loved one might qualify as your dependent for tax purposes if your loved one’s gross annual income was less than $4,300 and you provided more than half of your loved one’s total support for the year, according to the IRS.
-Then you may be able to claim the federal Credit for Other Dependents of up to $500 on your 2021 tax return.
+Your loved one might qualify as your dependent for tax purposes if your loved one’s gross annual income was less than $4,400 and you provided more than half of your loved one’s total support for the year.
+Then you may be able to claim the federal Credit for Other Dependents of up to $500 on your 2022 tax return.

-You also might be able to claim the dependent care credit (up to $4,000) If your loved one lived with you for more than half of the year and you paid someone to care for your loved one so you could work.
+You also might be able to claim the dependent care credit (up to $3,000 for one person in 2022) if your loved one lived with you for more than half of the year and you paid someone to care for your loved one so you could work.
 There are other tax deductions you might qualify for, so contact a tax professional to such as an enrolled agent or certified public accountant to find out what tax benefits you can receive for the financial support you provided for your loved one.

 Compile an annual financial report